fc2078/blog/_posts/2024-11-12-how-i-ended-up.md

 Welcome to a place where I have a story to tell.
 You'll definitely want to sit down if you've been acquianted with computer science and technology for quite a long time now, no matter how basic or advanced you know.
 It might be a common field of interest among people like me, but I'm glad that I have ended up here.

 ## Where did it all begin?
 I started playing some games on the new Dell desktop my dad brough in 2010.
 It was the first computer I have ever used in my life.
-He set up our usename and password to be a **comination of my name and my sister's.** He used the computer for important tasks, while me and my sister played some small games when we were allowed to.
+He set up our username and password to be a **comination of my name and my sister's.** He used the computer for important tasks, while me and my sister played some small games when we were allowed to.

 From the good ol' Windows 7 games that came along with the operating system to online `nick.jr` games, we really enjoyed the times.
 Sometimes my dad would save our old photos and videos on that computer and review them with the whole family.
 I saw how he was able to run programs on that desktop computer and learned many things from that.